jwuphysics/HI-convnets/README.md

-# HI-convnets
+# Connecting Optical Morphology, Environment, and HI Mass Fraction for Low-Redshift Galaxies Using Deep Learning

-## Predicting HI mass fractions using optical imaging
+##

 A galaxy's cold gas content can determine its current and future star formation properties.
-Most of that cold gas in present-day galaxies is in the form of neutral atomic hydrogen, which radiates faintly through a 21 cm emission line.
-Since it is so difficult to observe this signal, many different heuristics have been developed in order to estimate the gas mass fraction (equivalent to a galaxy's gas mass normalized by its stellar mass).
-These proxies include, but are not limited to, simple [color-based methods](https://ui.adsabs.harvard.edu/abs/2004ApJ...611L..89K/abstract), [classical machine learning techniques](https://ui.adsabs.harvard.edu/abs/2018MNRAS.479.4509R/abstract), and [shallow neural networks](https://ui.adsabs.harvard.edu/abs/2017MNRAS.464.3796T/abstract).
-My work aims to improve existing approaches by also accounting for optical morphological information.
+Most of that cold gas in present-day galaxies is in the form of neutral atomic hydrogen (HI), which radiates weakly through a 21-cm emission line.
+Since it is so difficult to observe this signal, many different heuristics have been developed in order to estimate the HI mass fraction (equivalent to a galaxy's HI mass normalized by its stellar mass).
+This work aims to improve existing approaches by also accounting for optical morphological information.

-I use deep convolutional neural networks to process SDSS *gri* images (spanning 256 x 256 pixels, or roughly 100" x 100") of optical counterparts to HI detections in the local Universe (*cz* < 15,000 km/s).
-By using [data augmentation](https://ui.adsabs.harvard.edu/abs/2015MNRAS.450.1441D/abstract), a [one-cycle learning rate schedule](https://arxiv.org/abs/1803.09820), the [Rectified Adam optimizer](https://github.com/LiyuanLucasLiu/RAdam) ([paper](https://arxiv.org/abs/1908.03265)), and a [resnet-34](https://arxiv.org/abs/1512.03385) architecture ([+ bag of tricks](https://arxiv.org/abs/1812.01187)), **I can predict gas mass fractions to within 0.24 dex RMSE for the SDSS x ALFALFA data set**.
+We use deep convolutional neural networks to process SDSS *gri* images (spanning 224 x 224 pixels, or roughly 100" x 100") of optical counterparts to HI detections in low-redshift Universe (*z* < 0.05).
+By using [data augmentation](https://ui.adsabs.harvard.edu/abs/2015MNRAS.450.1441D/abstract), a [one-cycle learning rate schedule](https://arxiv.org/abs/1803.09820), the [Rectified Adam](https://arxiv.org/abs/1908.03265) + [LookAhead](https://arxiv.org/abs/1907.08610) optimizer, and [resnet-34](https://arxiv.org/abs/1512.03385) architecture ([+ bag of tricks](https://arxiv.org/abs/1812.01187) + [Mish activation function](https://arxiv.org/abs/1908.08681)), **we can predict mass fractions to within 0.25 dex RMSE for the SDSS x ALFALFA data set**.

 ## Usage